bscothern/Moo/README.md

 ```
 import Moo

-class SomeType: Copyable {
+final class SomeType: Copyable {
-    required init(copying other: SomeType) {
+    static func createCopy(of other: SomeType) -> SomeType { ... }
-        // Copy other to create self
-    }
     ...
 }
 ```
+You will likely want to have your class be `final` in order to return a the concrete type rather than `Self` which is what the protocol requires.
+This avoids the need to use `SomeNonFinalType(...) as!
+SomeNonFinalType` as the return value and a lot of potential bugs that can come with inheritance.

 Once a type is `Copyable` you simply applie the `@COW` property wrapper to the type and it will be coppied when you access the wrapped value.